BaoLeQuang178/Personal-Loan-Prediction/README.md

 department to identify the potential customers who have a higher probability of purchasing the loan.
-Motivation : To understand Logistic regression and Decision tree and explore this algorthims using Sklearn, Statmodel, Roc-Auc Curve,Precision Curve,Sequential feature selection, hyperparamter tuning Decision tress and post pruning Decision trees
+Motivation : To understand Logistic regression and Decision tree and explore this algorthims using Sklearn, Statmodel, Roc-Auc Curve.